davidward462/algorithms/notes.md

     3. the parents to each node
 - There is an array which keeps track of the nodes that have been processed

+## K-Nearest Neighbours

 # Data Structures

 ## Array
-- contiguous memory
+- Contiguous memory
-- random access
+- Random access
-- read: O(1)
+- Read: O(1)
-- insert: O(n) because of worst case where you need to move all the values to a new part of memory if it's full
+- Insert: O(n) because of worst case where you need to move all the values to a new part of memory if it's full
-- delete: O(n)
+- Delete: O(n)

 ## Linked List
-- not contiguous memory
+- Not contiguous memory
-- sequential access
+- Sequential access
-- read: O(n)
+- Read: O(n)
-- insert: O(1)
+- Insert: O(1)
-- delete: O(1)
+- Delete: O(1)

 ## Hash Table (Map)
 - Array and hash function h(x)
 - Input data into h(x) and get an index
-- read: O(1)
+- Read: O(1)
-- insert:
+- Insert:
     - best/average: O(1)
     - worse: O(n) where either all elements are hashing to the same value, or the array is full
-- delete:
+- Delete:
     - best/average: O(1)
     - worst: O(n)
 - Collision reduction: